vierge-noire/cakephp-fixture-factories/README.md

 ```
 This command will ensure that your migrations are well run and keeps the test DB(s) up to date.

-Should you have migrations as different places / connections than the default ones, you can configure these by creating a `config/fixture_factories.php` similar to the following:
+Should you have migrations as different places / connections than the default ones, you can configure these by creating a `config/fixture_factories.php` file similar to the following:
 ```$xslt
 <?php

 return [
     'TestFixtureMigrations' => [
-        ['connection' => 'test'],       // this is the default migration configuration that you now have to include ['plugin' => 'FooPlugin'],      // these are the migrations of the TestPlugin ['source' => 'BarFolder']       // these are some migrations located in a BarFolder ],
+        ['connection' => 'test'],       // this is the default migration configuration that you now have to include, if needed
+        ['plugin' => 'FooPlugin'],      // these are the migrations of the TestPlugin ['source' => 'BarFolder']       // these are some migrations located in a BarFolder ],